Looking to improve your waterfall photography skills?

 ~ Two and a half days of waterfall photography in the beautiful White Mountains of New Hampshire.

-~ Over the course of the weekend we’ll visit some of my favorite waterfalls. ~ On average you’ll have the opportunity to photograph 3-5 waterfalls per day.
+~ Over the course of the weekend we’ll visit some of my favorite waterfalls. ~ On average you’ll have the opportunity to photograph 3-5 waterfalls per day, with as many as a dozen possible over the course of the weekend.

 ~ Each day I’ll be sharing tips on exposure, composition, and the use of both circular polarizer and neutral density filters.